Expensify/App/README.md

 ## Local production build of the web app
 In order to generate a production web build, run `npm run build`, this will generate a production javascript build in the `dist/` folder.

-## Local production build of the desktop app
+## Local production build of the MacOS desktop app
 In order to compile a production desktop build, run `npm run desktop-build`, this will generate a production app in the `dist/Mac` folder named `Chat.app`.

 #### Local production build the iOS app